ekqt/ekqtblog/src/data/understanding-color-schemes.md

 }
 ```

-For more information and demos about this article visit [Building a color scheme](https://web.dev/building-a-color-scheme/#using-of-the-color-schemes) by Google's web.dev.
+For more information and demos about this article, visit [building a color scheme](https://web.dev/building-a-color-scheme/#using-of-the-color-schemes) by Google's web.dev.